 17:55-18:50 (CEST) – 6 May 2021

-Jim Cloos, Secretary General, Trans European Policy Association (TEPSA)
+Jim Cloos, Secretary General, Trans European Policy Studies Association

-Florence Gaub, Deputy Director of EU Institute of Security Studies
+Florence Gaub, Deputy Director, European Union Institute for Security Studies

-Andrea Renda, Senior Research Fellow and Head of Global Governance, Regulation, Innovation and the Digital Economy (GRID), Centre for European Policy Studies and Part-Time Professor of Digital Policy, EUI – School of Transnational Governance
+Andrea Renda, Senior Research Fellow and Head of Global Governance, Regulation, Innovation and the Digital Economy, Centre for European Policy Studies

 Anthony Teasdale, Director-General, European Parliamentary Research Service